 Go Waterfalling

 Waterfalls are enchanting.
 The soothing flow from high to low, always moving forward on the journey.
-The gentle sound of cascading waters that resonates within us.
-Wisconsin geography is speckled with these captivating spots, but some are much easier to access than others.
+Wisconsin's geography is speckled with these captivating spots, but some are much easier to access than others.

-Formed of archaic lava outflows, the tawny tumble of Copper Falls State Park can be experienced from the half-mile portion of the Doughboys Trail designated as disabled access.
+Formed of archaic lava outflows, the tumble of Copper Falls State Park can be experienced from the half-mile portion of the Doughboys Trail designated as wheelchair accessible.
 The Dells of the Eau Claire Park is another highly accessible area to enjoy the falls, with a paved path leading up to a prime viewing space.
+You can also enjoy two-for-one falls in Pattison State Park with the wheelchair-accessible Big Manitou and Little Manitou Falls.

 Explore A Treehouse

-The rustic ascent to a treetop dwelling may be one of those distinctive activities which transports us to reminiscent days of our childhood, but likely doesn’t shout barrier free — unless you swing by the Monk Botanical Gardens.
+The rustic ascent to a treetop dwelling may be one of those distinctive activities that transports us to reminiscent days of our childhood, but likely doesn’t shout barrier-free — unless you swing by the Monk Botanical Gardens.
 Two towers of this endearing treehouse have been mindfully built to accommodate all.
 Crafted with wide ramps and roomy reading nooks that soar into the surrounding pine forest, the leafy hideout overlooks a tranquil pond and humming wildlife.

 Hit The Waves

-Since the Great Lakes region is doused in pristine water landscapes, cheerful memories of hitting the summertime waves are adored by Wisconsinites of all ability levels.
-Adaptive kayaks provide greater support and stability than a typical kayak and are available for use at Buckhorn, Devil’s Lake, Perrot, Mirror Lake and Council Grounds state parks.
+Since the Great Lakes region is filled with pristine water landscapes, cheerful memories of hitting the summertime waves can be enjoyed by travelers of all ability levels.
+Adaptive kayaks provide greater support and stability than a typical kayak and are available for use at 11 State Parks throughout Wisconsin.

 To get up close to the water easily and comfortably, beach wheelchairs are a solid alternative to usual wheelchairs and provide great maneuverability along the shoreline — try one at Bradford Beach in Milwaukee or Kohler-Andrae, Whitefish Dunes, Big Bay, Buckhorn or Harrington Beach state parks.
 For more information on adaptive outdoor equipment availability at Wisconsin state parks, visit the DNR’s Open the Outdoors webpage.